awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 1. Issue the following command from `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/`:

    ```
-   $ sudo pod install
+   $ pod install
    ```

-1. Open the project with Xcode, and change the signing developer account to your account\.
+1. Open the `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/AmazonFreeRTOSDemo.xcodeproj` project with Xcode, and change the signing developer account to your account\.

 1. Open `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/AmazonFreeRTOSDemo/Amazon/AmazonConstants.swift`, and redefine the following variables:
    + `region`: Your AWS Region\.
    + `iotPolicyName`: Your AWS IoT policy name\.
    + `mqttCustomTopic`: The MQTT topic that you want to publish to\.
+**Note**
+You need to have set up AWS and AWS IoT to have an AWS region and an AWS IoT policy\.

 1. Open `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/AmazonFreeRTOSDemo/Support/awsconfiguration.json`\.